J-DubApps/Blog/content/posts/2024/goodbye-medium.md

 The blog was hosted over on <a href="https://medium.com">Medium</a> for nearly a decade, and I'll have a separate write-up tomorrow on what lead to this move tomororw.
 It's mainly like I said, simplification.
 I need to dumb this thing down, remove friction to ease-of-posting.
 I also grown increasingly disappointed in where Medium has been going, more on that tomorrow. <br /

 Anyway I'm liking the new place, if you read this blog you probably will too.
 And the best part of it is, I no longer have to maintain an SSL certificate for the Blog:  I'm hosting it under julianwest.me now, which is already a <a href="https://pages.github.com">GitHub Pages</a> hosted site.
-Simplification!
+Simplification! <br />

+So welcome to my simplified blog, and I now refer you to a quote from <a href="http://julianwest.me/Blog/hello-world/">my very first post on Medium</a> from 2012:

+>“Blogging is not writing.
+It’s just graffiti with punctuation.”<br />

+Dr. Ian Sussman (Elliot Gould) — Contagion<br /> <br />